thelfer/mfem-mgis/docs/source/user_guide/simulation/simulation_class_overview.rst

-   time increment balancer compares `r` to a value :math:`r_{\textrm{min}}` whose default value is :math:`5\,10^{-2}` and which can be modified by a parameter named named :param:`minimalRelativeRemainder` .
+   time increment balancer compares `r` to a value :math:`r_{\textrm{min}}` whose default value is :math:`5\,10^{-2}` and which can be modified by a parameter named named :param:`MinimalRelativeRemainder` .
 2. :math:`q+1` otherwise.
 However, this may lead to a final time step that can be much smaller than the other.
-To avoid this, :math:`r` is compared to a parameter named :param:`maximalRelativeRemainder` whose default value is :math:`0.8`.
+To avoid this, :math:`r` is compared to a parameter named :param:`MaximalRelativeRemainder` whose default value is :math:`0.8`.

 The default time increment balancer thus selects the time step as follows: